The Fuente de Piedra lagoon: a paradise for nature lovers and flamingos

 Then you can take the Las Albinas path, which will take you to the Mirador de la Vicaría in about 45 minutes.

-Where to sleep near Fuente de Piedra : Antequera at 20 km
+Where to sleep close to the lagoon of Fuente de Piedra

 What to see around Fuente de Piedra?

-For nature lovers, there is of course the El Torcal Natural Park and the Pena de los Enamorados just next door, also 20km away.
+For nature lovers, there is of course the El Torcal Natural Park , the Pena de los Enamorados and dolmens just next door, also 20km away.
 These were declared World Heritage Sites by UNESCO in 2016.

 Discover other beautiful places in Andalusia in the Andalusia blog pages.